andrewnguyen41/vim-showcase/README.md

 - Make sure to backup your existing configuration files before replacing them with these settings.
 - Refer to individual files for more specific information about each tool's configuration.

-## Contributions

-Feel free to suggest improvements or changes by creating a pull request.
-I'm open to enhancements that could further streamline or improve my development setup.

 ## Acknowledgments

 Special thanks to the developers and contributors of the tools and plugins used in these configurations.

+## Support and Feedback
+Feel free to delve into the code and make adjustments to suit your specific requirements.
+If you encounter any questions or issues, don't hesitate to reach out.
+Happy coding!